-You might be vacuuming your carpets every now and then but you also need professional carpet cleaning to keep your carpets looking and feeling fresh and clean.
+You might be vacuuming your Dry cleaning carpets now and then but you also need professional carpets cleaning to keep your carpets looking and feeling fresh and clean.

 Steam cleaning also known as hot water extraction is used by many commercial cleaners to clean the carpets.
 It is a process where hot water is injected into the carpet and is then extracted under high pressure from the carpet where the dirt and grime are extracted along with the water.

-Steam cleaning can be effective for your carpets given that your carpet cleaning service providers are using a proper cleaning agent and extract the maximum amount of water from the carpet.
+Steam cleaning can be effective for your carpets given that your Dry cleaning carpets service providers are using a proper cleaning agent and extract the maximum amount of water from the carpet.

 The only drawback with steam cleaning is that it does leave a lot of water even after the extraction process where it generally takes around 4 to 24 hours for the carpet to dry completely.

 Also, other different factors that add to the carpet drying are the airflow of the room, its temperature, humidity, and the water quantity used while cleaning.